wso2/docs-mg/en/docs/how-tos/security/api-authentication/secure-apis-using-oauth2.0-access-tokens/secure-apis-using-jwt-self-contained-jwt.md

 ### Passing a token to the backend.

  When you are using the JWT authentication, you can provide a token to be passed to the backend using a JWT claim "backendJWT". i.e. If your JWT token has **"backendJwt" claim** , then Its value is passed to the backend.
+Moreover, you can generate a JWT token inside Microgateway to be sent to the backend instead of passing it from the authentication token.
+Please refer [Passing Enduser Attributes to the Backend Using JWT documentation]({{base_path}}/how-tos/passing-enduser-attributes-to-the-backend-using-jwt/) for more details.

-To configure which header it is used for passing the backend JWT, the following should be added to the Microgateway runtime configuration in `<MICRO-GW-RUNTIME_HOME>/conf/micro-gw.conf`.
+ To configure which header is used for passing the backend JWT, the following should be added to the Microgateway runtime configuration in `<MICRO-GW-RUNTIME_HOME>/conf/micro-gw.conf`.

 ``` toml
 [jwtConfig]